-Restructuring charges.
+Restructuring charges (benefits), net.
 These expenses are associated with realigning our business strategies based on current economic conditions.
 In connection with these restructuring actions, we recognize costs related to termination benefits for former employees whose positions were eliminated, and the closure of facilities and cancellation of certain contracts.
-We exclude these charges because these expenses are not reflective of ongoing financial results in the current period.
+We exclude these charges because these expenses are not reflective of ongoing business and operating results.
+We believe it is useful for investors to understand the effects of these items on our total operating expenses.

 Loss (gain) on strategic investments.
-Autodesk excludes gains and losses related to our strategic investments from its non-GAAP measures primarily because management finds it useful to exclude these variable gains and losses on these investments in assessing our financial results.
-Included in these amounts are non-cash unrealized gains and losses on the derivative components, realized gains and losses on the sale or losses on the impairment of these investments.
+We exclude gains and losses related to our strategic investments from our non-GAAP measures primarily because management finds it useful to exclude these variable gains and losses on these investments in assessing our financial results.
+Included in these amounts are non-cash unrealized gains and losses on the derivative components and realized gains and losses on the sale or losses on the impairment of these investments.
+We believe excluding these items is useful to investors because these excluded items do not correlate to the underlying performance of our business and these losses or gains were incurred in connection with strategic investments which do not occur regularly.